 What is homeownership education and counseling?

-How is homeownership education and counseling a tool for affordability?
+How does homeownership education and counseling help individuals and communities?

 Through pre-purchase education and counseling, families can make an informed decision about whether and when they are ready to purchase a home and learn how to budget for repairs and other periodic homeownership expenses.
 For this reason, pre-purchase homeownership education and counseling is often required of families seeking to participate in affordable mortgage programs.

 Families who attend pre-purchase education and counseling can also understand how to spot and avoid predatory lending practices and learn how to improve their credit scores so they can qualify for more attractively priced private-market mortgage products.
-A recent Center for Housing Policy study, Impacts of Homeownership Education and Counseling on Homebuyer Purchasing Power, found some evidence that families who attend homeownership education and counseling can significantly increase their credit scores and therefore their purchasing power.
+A 2007 Center for Housing Policy study, Impacts of Homeownership Education and Counseling on Homebuyer Purchasing Power, found some evidence that families who attend homeownership education and counseling can significantly increase their credit scores and therefore their purchasing power.
 Families' total increase in purchasing power was much greater than the cost of counseling.
 By helping families qualify for safer, lower-priced mortgage products, a small investment in homeownership education and counseling can yield a large return in increased borrowing power.
+Tighter access to credit in recent years may mean that families need more credit counseling before being able to qualify for an attractively-priced mortgage product.

 Photo credit: Milwaukee Housing Authority